tlsnotary/docs-mdbook/src/intro.md

 ## TLS verification with a general-purpose Notary

-Since the validation of the TLS traffic neither reveals anything about the plain text of the TLS session nor about the `Server`, it is possible to outsource the MPC-TLS verification to a general-purpose TLS verifier ①, which we term a `Notary`.
+Since the validation of the TLS traffic neither reveals anything about the plaintext of the TLS session nor about the `Server`, it is possible to outsource the MPC-TLS verification to a general-purpose TLS verifier ①, which we term a `Notary`.
 This `Notary` can sign (aka *notarize*) ② the data, making it portable.
-The `Prover` can then take this signed data and selectively disclose ③ sections to an application-specific verifier, which then verifies the data ④.
+The `Prover` can then take this signed data and selectively disclose ③ sections to an application-specific verifier, who then verifies the data ④.

 ![](./png-diagrams/overview3.png)

 In this setup, the `Notary` cryptographically signs commitments to the data and the server's identity.
 The `Prover` can store this signed data, redact it, and share it with any data `Verifier` as they see fit, making the signed data both reusable and portable.

-Data verifiers will only accept the signed data if they deem the `Notary` trustworthy.
-A verifier can also require signed data from multiple Notaries to rule out collusion between the `Prover` and a `Notary`.
+Data verifiers will only accept the signed data if they trust the `Notary`.
+A verifier can also require signed data from multiple `Notaries` to rule out collusion between the `Prover` and a `Notary`.

 ## What Can TLSNotary Do?